Édouard Bague

-Édouard Jean Bague (1879 – 1911) was an early twentieth-century French aviator.
+Édouard Jean Bague (1879 – 1911) was a French aviator.
 A lieutenant in the Algerian tirailleurs, he obtained his aviators's licence (number 337) from the Aéro-Club de France on 23 November 1910.
 He resigned his commission early in 1911 to concentrate on aviation and, in particular, his plan to cross the Mediterranean by air.
 In the same year he published two books, Mes premières impressions d'aviateur and Nice-Gorgone en aéroplane under the name Édouard Bague.

 Career

 In an initial attempt in March 1911, Bague planned to fly from Antibes to Ajaccio, Corsica, from there to Sardinia and then via Sicily to Tunis.

 On that occasion, due to a navigation error, he did not reach Ajaccio.
 Instead, after a flight which began at 7.30am and ended at 1.00pm, Bague landed on the small wooded Italian island of Gorgona.
 His Blériot monoplane was seriously damaged on landing, and Bague was injured.
 The distance of over 200 km he covered on this occasion established a new record for a flight over the sea.
 According to a Reuters report, his escape from death on this occasion was considered "miraculous".

 On 5 June 1911, Bague made a second attempt to cross the Mediterranean by air.
 His planned itinerary was: